shirs12/FindYourSherutLeumi/README.md

 # FindYourSherutLeumi
-Final project - Android, NodeJS, MySQL
+Final project using Android, NodeJS and MySQL